Ma'add: Poetry

 Ma'add is a prominent group described in pre-Islamic Arabic poetry (often used as a signifier for "all people"), with at least a few lines being dedicated to them in virtually every collection of this poetry.
 They regularly appear as an overarching identity, with whom comparisons are frequently made in order to elevate ones self or their tribe.
 For example, al-Nabigha al-Dhubyani praises the leader al-Nu'man III ibn al-Mundhir by comparing him with Ma'add:You outstrip the nobles in nobility / Like a stallion outstrips hunting dogs in the chase, / You surpass all of Maʿadd as a patron sought and enemy feared, / From the abundance of praise, you are its first recipient.The Taghlib poet al-Akhnas ibn Shurayq used the term in a similar way, to boast of the supremacy of his own clan:All people of Maʿadd have their tribes / And each have their safe havens. / But we have no mountain strongholds, / Only swords of formidable repute.For some poets, it was a "disgrace" not to descend from either Ma'add or Adnan and Ma'add's glory alone outweighed the rest of that of the history of Arabia.
-Some poems imply that the Ma'add tribe were the vast majority of pre-Islamic Arabis.
+Some poems imply that the Ma'add tribe were the vast majority of pre-Islamic Arabs.
 Other poems celebrate Ma'add's victory against a tribe of South Arabia called the Madh'hij.